Sloperium/sloperium.github.io/content/cython.md

 In order to compile the python code to c you will need a c compiler.
 Depending on your platform you will already have one (e.g. gcc on linux).
 As I am on a windows environment I can just mingw or one of the visual studio compilers.
 I chose to use mingw in this case.

-You can download mingw from this link (https://sourceforge.net/projects/mingw/files/).
+You can download mingw from this link: [https://sourceforge.net/projects/mingw/files/](https://sourceforge.net/projects/mingw/files/).
 When installing it is enough to choose the mingw32-base option.

 After installing we need to add the mingw/bin folder to the path.